Apache Tutorials for Beginners

 What is Virtual Host?

+Once Apache is running, the next logical step is learning how to host multiple sites on the same machine.
 An Apache web server can host multiple websites on the SAME server.
-You do not need separate server machine and apache software for each website.
-This can achieved using the concept of Virtual Host or VHost.
+You do not need a separate server machine and Apache software for each website.
+This can be achieved using the concept of a Virtual Host or VHost.

-Any domain that you want to host on your web server will have a separate entry in apache configuration file.
+Any domain that you want to host on your web server will have a separate entry in the Apache configuration file.

 Virtual Host